 Installing WordPress 5.0 Beta

-WordPress have released a new theme with WordPress 5.0 - Twenty Nineteen.
+WordPress has released a new theme with WordPress 5.0 – Twenty Nineteen.
 This theme is all set to go on Gutenberg and takes advantage of the new features the block editor provides.

 Not Ready?
 Prepare To Rollback

 Sometimes I like to bend over, put my head between my knees and lean forwards.
 Because that’s just how I roll…